Judge Dismisses Most Serious Charges In Penn State Hazing Death

 But he allowed new charges of "conspiracy to commit hazing" to proceed against some of the fraternity brothers.

-Pennsylvania Attorney General Josh Shapiro said in a statement, per NPR's Jeff Brady, that he was "disappointed by the decision" and is "assessing our legal options."
+Pennsylvania Attorney General Josh Shapiro said in a statement that he was "disappointed by the decision" and is "assessing our legal options."

 "We filed these charges after a comprehensive review of the case," Shapiro said.
 "That review is ongoing.
 We will move forward with our case and the charges that were held for trial today.
 I am disappointed by the decision of the Magisterial District Judge and we are assessing our legal options.
 My office is committed to seeking justice for Timothy Piazza and his family and holding responsible individuals accountable for their actions, consistent with the law and the evidence in this case."